Ontario Highway 410: Extension

-The extension beyond Bovaird Drive to Hurontario was conceived as part of the ultimate plan for Highway 410 when it was under construction in 1982.
+The extension beyond Bovaird Drive to Hurontario Street was conceived as part of the ultimate plan for Highway 410 when it was under construction in 1982.

 It would take until 2003 for construction to begin.

 Planning for the 8.5 km freeway began with the submitting of an Environmental Assessment by the Ministry of Transportation of Ontario (MTO) in October 1995.
 The assessment was approved without a hearing by the Minister of Environment and Energy on March 5, 1997.

 The next several years were spent on engineering and design.
 The new section, planned and built as a four lane freeway, was constructed on a new alignment in order to bypass the Heart Lake Conservation Area.
 It was completed in phases: initially to the new eastward extension of Sandalwood Parkway, later to Mayfield Road and finally to Highway 10 north of Sandalwood.

 Premier of Ontario Ernie Eves officially announced the extension on June 23, 2003; construction subsequently began on the first phase.
+Heart Lake Road, which had transitioned directly into the existing freeway since mid-1991, was realigned to a new intersection west of Bovaird Drive's interchange with the freeway, so this would allow the ramps between Bovaird Drive and the freeway extension to be built.

 On May 15, 2006, construction began on the second phase between Sandalwood Parkway and Mayfield Drive.
 The first two phases were built by Dufferin Construction and opened together in mid–late 2007; the northbound lanes were opened by the beginning of September and the southbound lanes by the end of the month.
 Upon its opening, trucks were prohibited from driving along it due to concerns of them travelling on the two lane Mayfield Road; this ban has since been lifted.

 Construction on the third phase between Mayfield Road and Highway 10 began in August 2007.
-The entire extension was completed and opened to traffic on November 16, 2009.
+This resulted in Hurontario Street becoming discontinuous as it was split into two segments, with the northern end of the southern portion realigned so it defaults to Valleywood Boulevard (which leads to a new residential community), with a new interchange connecting to the freeway extension that soon transitions into the northern portion of Hurontario Street (which also assumes the provincial Highway 10 designation) as it crosses into Caledon.
+The freeway extension was completed and opened to traffic on November 16, 2009, directly connecting Highway 410 and Highway 10 for the first time (prior to provincial downloading in 1997, the Highway 10 routing ran further south along Hurontario where it was parallel to Highway 410 in Brampton and Mississauga).
 Additional work continued in the months that followed to clean up the land surrounding the new freeway.

-Recent work
+The bypassed portion of Hurontario Street, that connected the northern and southern segments and included a temporary diversion to facilitate the construction, was later retained while being renamed Hutchinson Farm Lane and made accessible via a new intersection from the southern segment of Hurontario Street.